MTayyab10/How-to-Start-a-Start-up/README.md

 ## Description

 Course at Stanford University by Y-Combinator.

 Here is the YouTube link of course [How to start a StartUp](https://youtu.be/CVfnkM44Urs)

-Very Important for Tech Startups
+Very Important for Tech Startups.

 ## Notes